kit-clj/kit-clj.github.io/resources/md/clojurescript.md

   [:label text])
 ```

 The values of the components are stored in Reagent atoms.
 These atoms behave just like regular Clojure atoms, except for one important property.
-When an atom is updated it causes any components that dereference it to be repainted.
+When an atom is updated, it causes any components that dereference it to be rerendered.
 Let's take a look at an example.

-**Important:** Make sure that you require Reagent atom in the namespace, otherwise regular Clojure atoms will be used and components will not be repainted on change.
+**Important:** Make sure that you require Reagent atom in the namespace, otherwise regular Clojure atoms will be used and components will not be rerendered on change.

 ```clojure
 (ns myapp